Grant Shapps: Liz Truss's tax cuts were clearly the wrong approach

 But before the government cuts tax, it must first halve inflation, get "growth into the economy" and get debt "under control", he said.

-He tried to avoid addressing Truss's criticism that the Conservative Party has failed, for years, to make the case for free-market economics with low taxes and low regulation.
+He tried to avoid addressing Truss's criticism that the Conservative Party had failed, for years, to make the case for free-market economics with low taxes and low regulation.

 Mr Shapps said he took the role of home secretary in the final days of Ms Truss's government out of a sense of "national duty", and that by that point "we'd seen the impact on the markets".

 He replaced Suella Braverman, who resigned over two data breaches.
-Six weeks earlier, as Ms Truss entered Downing Street, she fired Mr Shapps as transport secretary, a role he held under the former Prime Minister Boris Johnson.
+Six weeks earlier, as Ms Truss entered Downing Street, she had fired Mr Shapps as transport secretary, a role he held under the former Prime Minister Boris Johnson.

 Ms Truss's brief time in power - 49 days - made her the shortest-serving prime minister in UK history.